 (M) The Corporate Services Solution shall provide Master supplier data management, to include the ability to:

-record Counter Party Identifier (CPID) tagsagainst a supplier record
+record Counter Party Identifier (CPID) tags, Dunn&Bradstreet Number, Small Medium Enterprise status and DH specific intercompany code against a supplier record

+Supplier creation and maintenance changes to follow a defined workflow approval process

-change the status of a supplier so that no further POs can be raised against that supplier.
+change the status of a supplier so that no further Requisitions, POs can be raised or paid against that supplier.
 Recording the reason on the system.
+Note: Receipting can still occur against open PO's related to the Supplier.

-(D) The Corporate Services Solution shall provide a self-serve supplier portal enabling suppliers to maintain their own details and see the status of their invoice(s).
+(D) The Corporate Services Solution shall provide a self-serve supplier portal enabling suppliers to create and maintain (control limited) their own details and see the status of their approved and closed Purchase Orders invoice(s), issued credit notes and payments made.

 Workflow approval and matching